Independent Claims Adjuster

 To prepare for the test, the applicant can take pre-licensing courses, which are available online and in the classroom through both public schools and private companies.
 Pre-licensing courses for insurance adjusters are typically around 40 hours long and may be completed in four days to a week.
 In some states, such as Florida and Texas, completion of a course exempts the student from taking the state exam.

-- Be able to pass a background check.
-As part of the procedure for applying for a license, applicants usually undergo a background check, which includes fingerprinting and possibly a criminal records database.
+Be able to pass a background check.
+As part of the procedure for applying for a license, applicants usually undergo a background check, which includes fingerprinting and possibly a criminal records search.
 Certain felony convictions preclude a person from becoming an insurance claims adjuster, according to federal law.

 Step 3: Pass the Licensing Exam